jdhao/nvim-config/README.md

 the pre-release versions because of [this issue](https://github.com/Kuniwak/vint/issues/290)).

 For other linters, please consult the linting plugin documentation.
-For Neomake (which is the lint plugin I use), a list of makers (i.e., linters) for different languages is listed [here](https://github.com/neomake/neomake/wiki/Makers).
+For Neomake (which is the linting plugin I currently use), a list of makers (i.e., linters) for different languages is listed [here](https://github.com/neomake/neomake/wiki/Makers).

-# settings
+# Settings

 ## Where to put the configuration file

 On Windows, put it under `$HOME/AppData/Local/nvim`[^1].
 On Linux and Mac, put it under `~/.config/nvim`.

-## Make deoplete work

-To make deoplete work, you have to set the correct value for `g:python3_host_prog`.
-You should set it to the full path to your Python3 executable.
-Find this setting in this `init.vim` and change it in accordance with your system.

 ## Further reading